-In this section, we formally define what lost opportunity cost (LOC) is in the multi-period sense.
+In this section, we formally define what lost opportunity cost (LOC) is in the multiperiod sense.
 This definition is extended to the case of uncertainty in the next section.
-In a simple fixed horizon setting, we show that the pair of the optimal dispatch solution and the dual price from the economic dispatch problem minimizes LOC, indeed makes it zero.
-In a more practical setting, i.e. the rolling multi-period optimization with a moving horizon, this is no longer possible.
+In a simple fixed horizon setting, we show that the pair of the optimal dispatch solution and the dual price from the economic dispatch problem minimizes LOC; indeed, it makes it zero.
+In a more practical setting, that is, the rolling multiperiod optimization with a moving horizon, this is no longer possible.
 The simple look-ahead model cannot be guaranteed to achieve either a zero LOC or even a low LOC.
-We show that the PMP procedure proposed by Hogan (2016) relieves this issue by minimizing LOC for the horizon including the past time steps given the prices for the past time periods.
+We show that the PMP procedure proposed by Hogan (2016) relieves this issue by minimizing LOC for the horizon, including the past time steps given the prices for the past time periods.